MyGamepedia/Necro-Multi-Patch/README.md

 - Report issues if you find.
 - Create feedback about our servers and suggest improvements.
 - - Make sure your issue does not repeat someone's.
-If you to make a feedback on the same problem, please leave your comment under someone's issue or use emoji to support it.
+If you want to make a feedback on the same problem, please leave your comment under someone's issue or use emoji to support it.
 - Users are able to add their own changes, using `Pull requests` system.

 ## Credits